kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module1b-dhcp-svr.md

 ## DHCP Discovery using Windows DHCP Service

-As you may recall, for a device to discover Cisco Catalyst Center, the device uses a discovery method to help it find Cisco Catalyst Center.
+As you may recall, for a device to discover Catalyst Center, the device uses a discovery method to help it find Catalyst Center.

 The PnP components are as follows:

 ![json](../../ASSETS/pnp-workflows.png?raw=true "Import JSON")

 There are three automated methods to make that occur and in this section we will use DHCP Discovery.
 To aide in that we are goiing to utilize IOS DHCP services.
-The Target switch, commonly called Access switch will need to be offered option 43 with a string in order to find Cisco Catalyst Center.
+The Target switch, commonly called Access switch will need to be offered option 43 with a string in order to find Catalyst Center.

 **DHCP Option 43**
   - *requires the DHCP server to offer a Vendor Spcecific Information (VSI) known as ***Option 43*** which serves the **pnp servers IP** address*